ChristopherJTrent/Smart.LAC/CONTRIBUTING.md

 * Moonscript

 ### Writing Tests ###
 Smart's specs are written in [Moonscript](https://moonscript.org/).
 This allows for a much more expressive DSL, and generally makes the entire testing process much more enjoyable.
+Non-Moonscript tests are supported by the library, but PRs containing non-Moonscript tests will be rejected until the tests are rewritten in the approved language.